Housing Projects

 • The current Community Facilities zone is remaining unchanged noting there are some residential uses already permitted onsite subject to impact assessment.
 Social and affordable housing options are proposed to be permitted as part of the most recent planning scheme amendments.

-• It is proposed to subdivide the land into 5 lots one with 1ha lot for cemetery expansion, 3 large residential lots for multiple dwellings (units) and 1 lot for stormwater management and water treatment.
-The proposed subdivision plan can be found here.
+• It is proposed to subdivide the land into five lots, being one 1ha lot for cemetery expansion, three large residential lots for multiple dwellings (units) and one lot for stormwater management and water treatment.
+The revised subdivision plan can be found here.

-Twenty-five 1 and 2-bedroom units are proposed for construction with a maximum height of buildings being 2 storeys and 8 metres.
+Twenty-five one and two-bedroom units are proposed for construction with a maximum height of buildings being two storeys and eight metres.

 Coast2Bay will manage the dwellings on proposed Lot 1.
 These will cater mostly for existing Noosa residents who are likely to be older residents and people with a disability.
 They further advised their intention is to integrate with the local community as much as possible.